Personal Support Worker

 Personal Support Worker (PSW) is a rewarding professional working with elderly or other dependent persons who have difficulties in performing activities of daily living.
 PSW are hired as permanent full-time, part-time or in flexible contract positions.
 PSW workers are employed in healthcare centers, hospitals, long-term care facilities, group homes, client homes, and private care facilities.
 The job includes preparing and serving meals, laundry, light housekeeping, personal care and hygiene, and bedside care.

-The CCHAP is registered as a private career college under the Private Career Colleges Act, 2005.
-The CCHAP is offering the the Personal Support Worker certificate program that is developed and maintained by the National Association of Career Colleges (NACC).
-This program is usually an essential pre-requisite for personal support worker positions announced at long-term care facilities, home care services, group homes, hospitals, adult day programs, and educational facilities.
+The Canadian College of Healthcare and Pharmaceutics (CCHAP) is registered as a Private Career College under the Private Career College Act, 2005.
+We offer the Personal Support Worker Certificate Program, accredited by the National Association of Career Colleges (NACC) and registered with the Ontario Ministry of Colleges and Universities (MCU).
+This NACC PSW (2022) program is required to work as a personal support worker or at similar positions in long-term care facilities, home care services, group homes, hospitals, adult day programs, and educational facilities.

 A post-secondary student completing a grade-12 education in Canada or elsewhere can become a PSW.
 The PSW work will require physical fitness to assist a dependent person.
 Ability to speak in one of the official languages of Canada (English or French) is also a requirement for many employers.